Milestone-Proposal:Advanced Encryption Standard (AES)

 What obstacles (technical, political, geographic) needed to be overcome?

 An encryption standard has to meet formidable challenges to be effective.
-The NIST has set up a most thorough competition, evaluation and efforts at breaking the encryption scheme before awarding the Advanced Encryption Standard to Rijndael in 2001.
+The US agency NIST (National Institute of Standards and Technology) initiated a five-year process during which fifteen competing designs were involved in a thorough competition and evaluation of efforts at breaking the encryption scheme in each design.
+In 2000, the Rijndael cipher was selected as the most suitable.
+When AES based on Rijndael was announced by the NIST as U.S. FIPS PUB 197 (FIPS 197) on November 26, 2001, AES became an international standard for use in data security, encryption, and authentication.
 On the list of participants to this competition were most of the world’s best cryptographers and companies, including Ron Rivest (the “R” of RSA), Bruce Schneier, IBM, Deutsche Telekom, Eli Biham (the inventor of differential cryptanalysis, which was the first attack to break the previous standard block cipher, the Data Encryption Standard (DES)).

 In order to obtain recognition as reigning cryptography standard, another very serious obstacle that an encryption standard has to overcome, is computational efficiency on a wide variety of computing platforms, ranging from low-end embedded processors over smartcard, CPU processors, Internet servers and dedicated hardware accelerators.
 AES-Rijndael combines cryptographic robustness with processing efficiency in a unique and most remarkable way.
 It can be implemented in small applets, can easily fit in a few kbytes of RAM, but can also use vector instructions and other idiosyncrasies of advanced CPUs.
 It has a very efficient key setup procedure, which allows a secure Internet router to switch connections very quickly.
 In dedicated hardware, many trade-offs between speed and area can be made thanks to the internal symmetries of the cipher and its rich mathematical structure, e.g., the use of the multiplicative inverse in the finite field with 256 elements which can be represented and implemented in many different ways.